SiLab-Bonn/pylandau/README.md

 pip install pylandau
 ```

 If you want to change the code or start contributing download it and put it into a directory of your choice.
-From there run:
+From the project root folder run:
 ```
-python setup.py develop
+pip install -e .
 ```
 ## Usage